-Good quality, clean product photography can be a path to success, particularly if you’re selling physical products.
+Good quality, clean product photos can be a path to success, particularly if you’re selling physical products.
 But where to start if you lack the time and resources to produce high-quality images?
 We thought we’d get an expert opinion, so we asked our friends over at Pixc photos to give us their top ten tips on how to get beautiful product photos for your online store.

 You can spend a lot of time and money on creating an awesome website and killer brand voice, but don’t forget about your product photos.
 Believe it or not, the quality of your product photos has the power to either boost or completely destroy your sales.
 It sounds dramatic, but humans are visual creatures and we are instinctively drawn towards images over text.
 We can absorb and process their meaning with a lot less effort – most of the information transmitted to the brain is in fact visual.